On Appreciating Teachers – for Teacher Appreciation Day or Week

 Toby Klein Greenwald

 You know how there are some stories in the history of families that become legends?
-We laughed over one of those legends recently when our almost 21-year-old son brought home the young lady (same age) soon to be his bride.
+We laughed over one of those legends at the time that our almost 21-year-old son brought home the young lady (same age) soon to be his bride.
 By the time you’re reading this, they’re married.
+Actually, just updated, by the time you’re reading this it’s more than three years later and they have an adorable baby boy, but I digress.

 His story bumps up the Kool-Aid stand on the corner a whole new notch.